Polyconseil/grocker/Readme.rst

 A wheel can also be directly passed to grocker to avoid the need to upload an artefact to build an image.

 Grocker will switch to this mode if a ``/`` is present in the argument.
+Pip ``extra`` requirements can be used in this mode.

 .. code-block:: console

-    $ grocker build ./path/to/ipython-7.1.1-py3-none-any.whl --entrypoint ipython
+    $ grocker build ./path/to/ipython-7.1.1-py3-none-any.whl[doc] --entrypoint ipython
-    $ docker run --rm -ti ipython:7.1.1-<grocker-version>
+    $ docker run --rm -ti ipython-doc:7.1.1-<grocker-version>